 These people fell into sin, and rose not again by repentance.
-They turn out of the good ways of God and religion, and return not again.
-They backslide and revolt from the Lord, and they continue in their revolt and rebellion.
+They turn away from the good ways of God and religion, and return not again.
+They backslide from and revolt against the LORD, and they continue in their revolt and rebellion.
 Their backsliding is an everlasting one; there is no hope of their repentance and recovery.
 It is a vehement and passionate expostulation about the people of the Jews, founded upon the former general observation, showing them to be the worst of all people.
 It is a common saying, “it is a long lane that has no turning”.
 But these people, having departed from the Lord, return no more.
-A very learned man renders the words, “why does Jerusalem turn away this people with an obstinate aversion?” that is, the rulers and governors of Jerusalem, as in (Matt.
-23:37).
+A very learned man renders the words, “why does Jerusalem turn away this people with an obstinate aversion?” that is, the rulers and governors of Jerusalem, as in Matt.
+23:37.
 Or rather thus, “why does a stubborn aversion turn away this people, O Jerusalem?”
 And so, they are an address to the magistrates and inhabitants of Jerusalem.

 “They hold fast deceit”: Practice it, and continue in the practice of it, both with God and man.